 More detailed information on how to use the filter module can be found in the article "Introducing Espacenet's new filter concept" on page 6 of Patent Information News issue 1/2019.

 No, the EPO can advise users and guide them to the appropriate tools that will help them conduct their analysis of patent statistics and create a patent map.
 However, it does not provide tailor-made data sets or statistical analyses, and has not developed tools for automatically generating patent maps.

 Watch out for virtual classroom seminars on patent mapping and statistics on the EPO's searchable events calendar.

-Be aware that simply counting patents is often not enough, since the value of patents is so different from case to case - you need to assess the importance of the invention.
-Significant indicators include: patent family size, the length of time the patent is in force and citation information.
+Simply counting patents is often not enough, since their value can differ greatly from case to case.
+What you need to do is assess the importance of the inventions concerned based on significant indicators such as patent family size, the length of time the patent has been in force and citation information.

-You should also always compare the resulting information with other sources, such as market information and expert opinions.
-You should also be familiar with the patent grant procedure.
+You should always compare the resulting information with other sources, such as market information and expert opinions.
+And it helps to be familiar with the patent grant procedure.